mulle-concurrent/mulle-concurrent/dox/API_POINTERARRAY.md

 ```

 Reverse enumerate a pointerarray (n-1 to 0).
 You have to supply the `n`.
-This works reliably even in multi-threaded environments, but the enumerator
+Passing `NULL` produces an empty enumerator.
+This works reliably even in
-itself should not be shared with other threads though.
+multi-threaded environments, but the enumerator itself should not be shared
+with other threads though.

 ### `mulle_concurrent_pointerarrayreverseenumerator_next`